 Whether you’re falling asleep to the sound of crashing waves on the Gold Coast or sampling a delicious Shiraz in the Barossa Valley, staying close to home for your holiday can help you discover new things and save you money.
 But that’s not to say that you should avoid international travel all together.

-If you are planning any overseas trips soon, don’t forget that as an ING customer you can avoid ING international transaction fees and get ATM fees rebated globally when you deposit your pay of $1,000+ into an Orange Everyday every month and also make five+ card purchases every month.
+If you are planning any overseas trips soon, don’t forget that as an ING customer you can avoid ING international transaction fees and get ATM fees rebated globally when you deposit your pay of $1,000 or more per month and also make 5+ card purchases that are settled (not pending) every month on your account and you’ll get back the following calendar month.
 Those fees can really add up, so you’ll end up saving loads!
 Read more at ing.com.au/cards.

 When determining if you are eligible under the offer, we also take into account the behaviour of any of your joint account holders or additional cardholders.